 Frequently Asked Questions

-In January 2024, the company paid out dividends in the amount of EUR 10,000.
+In January 2025, the company paid dividends amounting to €10,000.

-The company finished the business year at a profit of EUR 100,000.
+The company ended the financial year with a profit of €100,000.

-Rates of taxation as of January 1, 2024
+Rates of taxation as of January 1, 2025

 1. Taxes on wages